 The seas historical representation and importance in art, literature, and film has been transformative, one that continues to this century with contemporary artists bringing attention to the ocean as a place that reflects the pervasiveness of life, beliefs, fragility and tragedy.
 Complex coexistence’s and transformations that have inspired Kyunchome to engage with and explore such narratives, and language of the seas as a pathway for ideas, exchange, livelihood and survival.

-All Living Things are Breathing Now is curated by Keith Whittle and produced by Artlink, Donegal, Ireland.
+All Living Things are Breathing Now is curated by Keith Whittle and produced by Artlink, Inishowen, Donegal, Ireland.
+The accompanying brochure on Kyunchome has a newly commissioned essay by curator and writer Jason Waite.